-Sinnett joined Boeing in 1991 and held progressively more responsible positions in engineering, including 747 and 767 avionics and flight deck design, and avionics design responsibilities during the 777 and the 737-NG development programs.
-Sinnett began his aerospace career at the McDonnell Aircraft Company in St. Louis in 1982, in the engineering cooperative education program.
+Sinnett joined Boeing in 1991 and held progressively more responsible positions in engineering, including 747 and 767 avionics and flight deck design, and avionics design responsibilities during the 777 and the Next-Generation 737 development programs.
+Sinnett began his aerospace career at the McDonnell Aircraft Company in 1982 in the engineering cooperative education program.

 He earned a bachelor’s degree in Aerospace Engineering at the University of Missouri – Rolla and a master’s degree in aerospace engineering as a National Science Foundation Creativity in Engineering Fellow at the University of Missouri – Rolla.
 Sinnett was named a Fellow of the Royal Aeronautical Society in March 2011, and an Associate Fellow of the American Institute of Aeronautics and Astronautics in January 2012.
 He was elected to the National Academy of Engineering in 2016.